spacelift-io/user-documentation/docs/concepts/worker-pools.md

 In order to enjoy the maximum level of flexibility and security with a private worker pool, temporary run state is encrypted end-to-end, so only the workers in your worker pool can look inside it.
 We use asymmetric encryption to achieve this and only you ever have access to the private key.

+!!! tip
+    A worker is a logical entity that processes a single [run](./run/README.md) at a time.
+As a result, your number of workers is equal to your maximum concurrency.

+    Typically, a virtual server (AWS EC2 or Azure/GCP VM) hosts a single worker to keep things simple and avoid coordination and resource management overhead.

+    Containerized workers can share the same virtual server because the management is handled by the orchestrator.

 ## Setting up

 ### Generate Worker Private Key